-Also, the member who interacts in this mode can try to reduce the counterproductive effects of his/her actions by taking the risk of letting others fend for themselves and by reducing the number, or the length of actions that aim at explaining the situation.
+Also, the member who interacts in this mode can try to reduce the counterproductive effects of his/her actions by taking the risk of letting others fend for themselves and by reducing the number, or the length of actions that aim at explaining the situa-

+1To break the cycle of a self-perpetuating mode of behaviors and counter its negative impacts, the underlying general rule is to lead the person towards new behaviors of relational pleasures that are outside of his/her usual comfort zone, (Mongeau & Tremblay, 2002, 2011).
+27 tion.
 The member could also share his/her problems with, or misunderstanding of, the phenomenon.
 Then again, the member could suggest a course of action without conferring its rational or its context.

-1To break the cycle of a self-perpetuating mode of behaviors and counter its negative impacts, the underlying general rule is to lead the person towards new behaviors of relational pleasures that are outside of his/her usual comfort zone, (Mongeau & Tremblay, 2002, 2011).

-Structuring1

-Between rigidity and effectiveness
+Structuring1 Between rigidity and effectiveness

-Manage and regulate
+Globally Manage and regulate

-All groups require rules and procedures
+A belief All groups require rules and procedures

-Organize, regulate and distribute
+Pleasures Organize, regulate and distribute

-Irritation and delinquency
+Signs of inadequacy Irritation and delinquency

-Explaining and conforming
+Self-perpetuating behaviors Explaining and conforming

-Exploration and pragmatism
+Regulation strategies Exploration and pragmatism